 Protect Items Susceptible to Damage

-Prioritize wrapping and/or packing fragile items with the following items:
+When you pack a storage container, you should prioritize wrapping and/or packing fragile items with the following items:

 - Bubble wrap